General Questions & Financial Aid

 It’s generally a good idea to carry some cash.
 However, it’s not a good idea to carry large sums of cash.
 You may want to bring along credit/debit cards, travelers cheques and some US currency to exchange for foreign currency.

 It depends; visa requirements vary by country and your country of citizenship.
 Please visit the consulate/embassy website of the country you plan to visit to determine whether you will need a visa to apply.
-The Center for International Programs can provide you with general information and guidance about applying for a foreign visa.
+The Office of International Students & Global Programs can provide you with general information and guidance about applying for a foreign visa.

 Health & Safety